 All posts by Davin Perkins - SEO Marketing Team Lead

-New Feature: Log into Smarty with Your Google Account You've asked for it, and now you’ve got it.
+You've asked for it, and now you’ve got it.
 The next time you log into your Smarty account, you’ll see the option to log in to Smarty using your Google account.
 Merge an Existing Smarty Account with Google Merging your account with your Google account will not affect your available lookups, security keys, or any other part of your Smarty account.
 Merging your Smarty account will: * Increase security by reducing the number of managed passwords and how often you have to enter your password.

 When considering business software tools for Customer Relation Management (CRM), Business Intelligence (BI), Geocoding, Address Validation, and more, most organizations are either looking specifically for on-premise options, cloud options, or they’re still debating between the two.
 On-premise and cloud have been dueling each other for many years.
 However, a new challenger has entered the ring: hybrid cloud.
 What Is Hybrid Cloud?
 A hybrid cloud environment uses a mix of on-premises infrastructure, private cloud services, and public cloud services—such as Amazon Web Services (AWS), Microsoft, or Google.

 As you're evaluating potential new business software for your organization, inevitably, someone will bring up cost.
 Your purchasing department will likely want to know if moving to the cloud is cheaper than on-premise solutions, or vice versa.
 "Money doesn't grow on trees," they might remind you.
 To truly compare cloud vs on-premise costs, you should first calculate the **total cost of ownership or TCO.
 The TCO is a financial estimate created to help buyers and owners determine the direct and indirect lifetime costs of a product or service.